-- Will work with the fundraising chairperson to prepare and submit proposals for fundraising activities to the Sport Club Coordinator according to the Department of Campus Recreation and Wellness' guidelines, - Will coordinate expenditures with the assistance of the Sport Club Coordinator. - Will follow the Department of Campus Recreation and Wellness' procedures/policies presented in this manual and understand that nothing will be paid for that has not be pre-approved and ordered through proper purchasing channels.
-This is in regards to all SGA funding. - Will handle club correspondence with the assistance of the Club President and Coach. - Will complete other administrative tasks as assigned by the Sport Club Coordinator, Coach, or President. - Will submit accurate itemized budget with the proper budget proposal forms to the Shared Business Services Center and be prepared to defend the club's position in a budget hearing with Student Government Association.
+- Will volunteer their time and expect no monetary compensation. - Will work with the fundraising chairperson to prepare and submit proposals for fundraising activities to the Sport Club Coordinator according to the Department of Campus Recreation and Wellness' guidelines. - Will coordinate expenditures with the assistance of the Sport Club Coordinator.

-- Will keep records of all transactions involving Club accounts and Club budgets, and provide accountability on use of all funds including copies of Checks, and Balances. - Will maintain complete inventory records of all Club equipment and uniforms. - Will assure, that all Club financial obligations are met (league membership, official's fees, etc.)
+- Will follow the Department of Campus Recreation and Wellness' procedures/policies presented in this manual and understand that nothing will be paid for that has not be pre-approved and ordered through proper purchasing channels.
+This is in regards to all SGA funding. - Will handle club correspondence with the assistance of the Club President and Coach. - Will complete other administrative tasks as assigned by the Sport Club Coordinator, Coach, or President. - Will submit accurate itemized budget with the proper budget proposal forms to the Shared Business Services Center and be prepared to defend the club's position in a budget hearing with Student Government Association. - Will keep records of all transactions involving Club accounts and Club budgets, and provide accountability on use of all funds including appropriate segregation of duties (checks and balances). - Will maintain complete inventory records of all Club equipment and uniforms. - Will assure that all Club financial obligations are met (league membership, official's fees, etc.)